BlitterStudio/amiberry/README.md

 - New target platform: Pi 3

 # Compiling SDL2
+Unfortunately we need to compile SDL2 from source on the Raspberry Pi, to get support for launching full screen applications from the console.
 Luckily, the RetroPie project has a handy script that takes care of downloading, compiling and installing SDL2 for us.
 This currently only handles SDL2, so we still need SDL2_ttf and SDL2_image (see below).

 Run these to clone the RetroPie-Setup repo, then run the relevant script: